mattheww/gomill/gomill_docs/errors.rst

 Preventing simultaneous runs
 ----------------------------

-If :c:func:`flock()` is available, the ringmaster will detect attempts to run a competition which is already running (but this probably won't work if the control file is on a network filesystem).
+If :c:func:`!flock()` is available, the ringmaster will detect attempts to run a competition which is already running (but this probably won't work if the control file is on a network filesystem).